Otočac: Demographics

-According to 2011 census, the Town of Otočac had 9,778 inhabitants, of whom 91.18% were Croats and 7.25% were Serbs.
+In the 2011 census, the Town of Otočac had a total of 9,778 inhabitants.
+By ethnicity, 91.18% were Croats and 7.25% were Serbs.
 Croats in the vicinity of Otočac form two groups, those who speak Chakavian dialect and Bunjevci, who speak Shtokavian dialect with an Ikavian accent.
 Serbs form a majority in the villages of Gorići and Staro Selo.
 The settlement of Otočac itself had population of 4,240.

 Before the Croatian War of Independence, the 1991 census lists the greater municipality of Otočac as having 24,992 inhabitants, with 16,355 Croats (65.44%) and 7,781 Serbs (31.13%).

+Politics

+Minority councils and representatives

+Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
+At the 2023 Croatian national minorities councils and representatives elections Serbs of Croatia fulfilled legal requirements to elect 15 members minority council of the Town of Otočac with only 13 members being elected in the end.

 Geography

 Otočac is located in the western part of Gacko Polje, the karst field of centrally located Gacka river, located between Velebit and Mala Kapela, at an elevation of 459m.
 The town lies to the southeast of Senj, northwest of Gospić and west of Plitvice.

 There are two town sections, the Upper Town and Lower Town.